commonality2u/image-creator-mcp/README.md

     "OPENAI_API_KEY": "sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
   },
   // --- Standard MCP Settings ---
-  "disabled": false,      // Set to true to temporarily disable "autoApprove": [],      // List tool names to auto-approve (e.g., ["create_image"]) "transportType": "stdio", // Communication method "timeout": 60           // Timeout in seconds (optional) }
+  "disabled": false,
+  "autoApprove": [],
+  "transportType": "stdio",
+  "timeout": 60
+}

 // Make sure to add a comma before this block if it's not the first server listed!